yoniker/PokerVault/YouTube/Nachos/The Ultimate guide to beating low-stakes poker.md

 -Short-term results are not something I control.
 Whether or not i study every day and improve-is.
 When shit will hit the fan, and I will be in a 40BI downswing, it will be tougher to be in a growth mindset if I know that I'm not doing everything in my power to improve.

+-Create mindset flashcards: When i feel strong emotions, it's my opportunity to learn the most.
+Write down my negative thoughts, then relax.
+Later on address them as if I'm coaching someone who's going through what im going (I'd never say to a client, you're an idiot, if you keep doing this mistakes you will never be a winning player, right?), and make flashcards out of those.
+On top of that in general, write down mindset stuff I've learnt (books,videos etc)

 [00:00:02] [Music] hey guys what's up my name is Patrick and I'm going to tell you guys some strategies on how to become a low stakes